 - If a depreciating asset has been partly used for a non-taxable purpose, the balancing adjustment amount is reduced to reflect only the taxable use.
-Additionally, a capital gain or capital loss can arise to the extent that the depreciating asset was used for a non-taxable purpose; see Depreciating asset used for a non-taxable purpose on the next page. - Similarly, if the depreciating asset is a leisure facility or a boat and your deductions for the decline in value of the asset have been reduced, the balancing adjustment amount is reduced and a capital gain or capital loss can arise; see Leisure facilities and boats on page 20. - There are special balancing adjustment rules for cars; see Balancing adjustment rules for cars on page 20. - A balancing adjustment event for a depreciating asset in a low-value or common-rate pool or for which expenditure has been allocated to a software development pool is dealt with under specific rules for those pools; see Balancing adjustment event for a depreciating asset in a low-value pool on page 24, Common-rate pools on page 25 and Software development pools on page 24. - If the disposal of a depreciating asset is involuntary, you may be able to offset an assessable balancing adjustment amount; see Involuntary disposal of a depreciating asset on page 21. - Rollover relief may apply to the disposal of a depreciating asset in certain circumstances, such as where an asset is transferred between spouses pursuant to a court order following a marriage breakdown; see Rollover relief on page 21. - There are no specific balancing adjustment rules for some primary production depreciating assets (see Primary production depreciating assets on page 25) or certain depreciating assets used for landcare operations, electricity connections or phone lines (see Landcare operations on page 28 and Electricity connections and phone lines on page 29).
-However, such assets may be considered part of land for capital gains tax (CGT) purposes. - There are special balancing adjustment rules for depreciating assets used in carrying on research and development activities; see the Research and development tax incentive schedule instructions 2012.
+Additionally, a capital gain or capital loss can arise to the extent that the depreciating asset was used for a non-taxable purpose; see Depreciating asset used for a non-taxable purpose on page 20. - Similarly, if the depreciating asset is a leisure facility or a boat and your deductions for the decline in value of the asset have been reduced, the balancing adjustment amount is reduced and a capital gain or capital loss can arise; see Leisure facilities and boats on page 20. - There are special balancing adjustment rules for cars; see Balancing adjustment rules for cars on page 21. - A balancing adjustment event for a depreciating asset in a low-value or common-rate pool or for which expenditure has been allocated to a software development pool is dealt with under specific rules for those pools; see Balancing adjustment event for a depreciating asset in a low-value pool on page 24, Common-rate pools on page 25 and Software development pools on page 25. - If the disposal of a depreciating asset is involuntary, you may be able to offset an assessable balancing adjustment amount; see Involuntary disposal of a depreciating asset on page 21. - The assessment of a balancing adjustment amount for an eligible vessel may be deferred for two years where a certificate obtained under the Shipping Reform (Tax Incentives) Act 2012 applied to that vessel on the day of the balancing adjustment event.
+Additionally, rollover relief on the deferred amount may be available. - Rollover relief may apply to the disposal of a depreciating asset in certain circumstances, such as where an asset is transferred between spouses pursuant to a court order following a marriage breakdown; see Rollover relief on page 22. - There are no specific balancing adjustment rules for some primary production depreciating assets (see Primary production depreciating assets on page 26) or certain depreciating assets used for landcare operations, electricity connections or phone lines (see Landcare operations on page 28 and Electricity connections and phone lines on page 29).
+However, such assets may be considered part of land for capital gains tax (CGT) purposes. - There are special balancing adjustment rules for depreciating assets used in carrying on research and development activities; see the Research and development tax incentive schedule instructions 2015 for more information.

-A GST liability will generally occur when a depreciating asset is disposed of by a GST registered entity for more information see the fact sheet GST and the disposal of capital assets (NAT 7682), at www.ato.gov.au
+A GST liability will generally occur when a depreciating asset is disposed of by a GST registered entity.
+For more information, see the fact sheet GST and the disposal of capital assets (NAT 7682), at ato.gov.au